GreyRook/code-with-style/docs/process/README.md

 (hours, meters, kilograms, etc.)
 * Physical measures come with emotional baggage
 * Quick to use, once you have established a reference story
-3. Make use of the Fibonacci Sequence
+3. Makes use of the Fibonacci Sequence
 * That is a pattern where the next number in the sequence is the sum of the previous two
 * E.g. 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55…